from Chris Wayan's journal, 1995/6/7

-Aline insisted Robert finish a sequence about fucking a woman whose head got lost via tantric magic.
+Aline insisted that Robert finish a comic where a guy fucks a headless woman (tantric magic made it vanish; you pour smoothies down her neck to feed her).
 It appalled even him.
-I cringe at that one myself yet recognize power in it: and the fantasy of a totally compliant sex partner is only part of it: when her head emerges, it really is just as mean as Mr Natural warned.
+I cringe at it myself yet recognize power in it: and the fantasy of a totally compliant sex partner is only the beginning: when her head emerges, it really is just as mean as Mr Natural warned.
 You empathize with her rage, but also with poor little Flakey's guilt--he just wanted an easy-going girlfriend, but restores her head cuz it's the right thing... and she stomps him for it.
 A control fantasy where the perpetrator relents, helps the victim... and pays.
 It's an amorality play, where Flakey may claim "women have no brains, fuck em, they don't feel a thing..." but he's wrong.
 Heads pushed down inside, suppressed... a 1950s coma!
 Guilty little wimp finally lets his lover's head emerge, and flees from its feminist rage.

-No social history here!
-Crumb's a siiiiick man!
+No social commentary here!
+Crumb's a siiiiick boy!

 While the corpses pile up on TV.

 I do cringe.
 Sex, social history, and low comedy--what a queasy mix!
-He has a talent for that.
-I had a similar dream, The Cute Witch With a Bad Head.
-Troubled me a lot.
-Okay to show men as assholes, but a female asshole must be sexism...
-I could dream it, but I just couldn't draw it--though maybe now I can, if I remind myself of Crumb.
+He has a talent for facing discomfort.
+I had a near-identical dream, Cute Witch, Bad Head.
+Troubled me a lot--it's fine to show men as assholes, but a female asshole must be sexism!
+I could dream it, but I just couldn't draw it--though maybe now I can, if I remind myself Crumb could.

 Women's reactions to the real-life Crumb.
 One big woman says "He made me feel I really was beautiful."
 Most of them agree Crumb lacks much sense of his own body, though.
 Gets me stretching and exercising as I watch.
 I can see it now--CRUMB: THE EXERCISE VIDEO.